Today is May 17, 2023

 How many people in the region knew Jesus personally while they were alive?
 How many now alive know Jesus today in this area?
 Ten percent of the total population knowing Jesus seems unreasonably high somehow?
 When I moved here to attend Stanford University in 1954, church attendance in these parts was only a few percent.
 Church attendance is not a good indicator you will say, and I agree.
 I have met thousands of followers of Jesus while living in this area in the past half-century.
 There are certainly many closet-Christians in this area who would never darken the door of a church building but who say they know Jesus in their daily lives.
 All things considered, are there 100,000 followers of Jesus now alive in greater San Jose?
 God knows those who are His.
 I believe God does not desire that anyone should stay lost, and I am certain He is very available to help anyone.
 There is plenty of evidence Jesus loves His enemies and is more than interested in bringing them into His family.

 The total population of the world is about 8000 billion persons and only 5% are Americans!
-This will pose major problems for the raptured followers of Jesus -- for 2000 years of history, that is--we'll have to all get along together in a city.
+This will pose major problems for the raptured followers of Jesus -- for 2000 years of history, that is--we'll have to all get along together in New Jerusalem.

 What would the “faithful remnant” actually experience today if Jesus came for us in the Rapture today?
 We who were former prostitutes (of one kind or another) will need to be revirginized so we qualify to be part of the virgin Bride of Christ.
 We'll have to adjust to living in community with hundreds of millions of followers of Christ who have different cultural values than us, but men, women, and kids who know and love our Lord Jesus.
 We'll be living in a great orbiting city together!

 We know from First Thessalonians 4 and First Corinthians 15, that the dead in Christ will be raised first and this will occur in history on the day called the Rapture.